Tenders and procurement

 Any enquiries regarding ASIC's tenders and procurements should be emailed to email@example.com..

 The annual procurement plan provides potential suppliers with an indication of likely procurements in the coming financial year to give them advance knowledge of ASIC's supply requirements.

 The annual procurement plan is available from the AusTender website at www.tenders.gov.au and will be published in June of each year for the following financial year.

-Senate Order on departmental and agency contracts for the period 1 July 2018 to 31 December 2018.
+Senate Order on departmental and agency contracts for the financial period 1 July 2020 to 30 June 2021

 Pursuant to the Senate Order, details of procurement contracts entered into by ASIC during the preceding calendar or financial year, value at or above $100,000 (including GST), are available on the AusTender website.